 Artist Statements

-My recent artworks based on the ideas of Oneness and Living in Harmony with Nature reflect my views about mankind’s interrelationship with nature—views that are based on the ancient Indian philosophy of Advaita, meaning “without duality” or “not two,” which asserts that repeating the phrase Tat Tvam Asi, or “I Am That,” helps one realize the unseen truth of life, that of oneness.
+My recent artworks based on the ideas of Oneness and Living in Harmony with Nature reflect my views about mankind’s interrelationship with nature—views that are based on the ancient Indian philosophy of Advaita, meaning “without duality” or “not two,” which asserts that all of life is interconnected, one with all.

-I hope that these art works will not just add beauty to a space, but serve in some central way in reminding the viewer about the truth of Oneness and of the urgency of Living in Harmony with Nature.
+That my art can be similarly healing and uplifting, that it not just adds beauty to a space but also serves in some central way in reminding the viewer about the truth of Oneness and of the urgency of Living in Harmony with Nature, is my intention and aim as an artist.

 Oneness